 $ mkdir download $ mkdir server # cd download

-3. Next, grab the last version of SHOUTcast server archive for Linux, depending on your system architecture, by visiting official Nullsot Download page at.
+3. Next, grab the last version of the SHOUTcast server archive for Linux, depending on your system architecture, by visiting the official Nullsot Download page.

-Alternatively, use following wget utility to download the archive from command line.
+Alternatively, use the following wget utility to download the archive from the command line.

-4. After the download completes, extract the sc_serv2_linux_architecture_date.tar.gz archive, list the directory to locate sc_serv executable binary file and copy it to installation directory, located in server folder, then move to SHOUTcast installation path, by issuing the following commands.
+4. After the download completes, extract the archive file, list the directory to locate the sc_serv executable binary file, and copy it to the installation directory, located in the server folder, then move to the SHOUTcast installation path, by issuing the following commands.

-5. Now that you are located in server installation path, create two directories named control and logs and you’re done with the actual installation process.
-List your directory content to verify if everything is in place.
+5. Now that you are located in the server installation path, create two directories named control and logs and you’re done with the actual installation process.
+List your directory content to verify if everything is in place using ls command.

 $ mkdir control $ mkdir logs $ ls